V-Sekai/manuals/decisions/20230806-v-sekai-ipad-projection-compatibility.md

 ## In Core and Done by Us?

-The core reason for choosing the virtual joystick option is its ability to ensure compatibility with iPads and large projector screens, and its cost-effectiveness.
+Yes, the decision to implement a virtual joystick for touchscreen devices was made by us, V-Sekai.
+This decision is at the core of our strategy to ensure compatibility with iPads and large projector screens while also being cost-effective.

 ## Further Reading